Prince0827/DSA-Project-2/README.md

 ###  Data Analysis
-This is the part where I
+This is the section I would like to include some lines of code and visuals used  during the analysis.